AdobeDocs/campaign-standard.nl-NL/help/administration/using/local-tracking.md

     if (data != null) {

-        //Opened based on the notification, you need to get the tracking that was passed on.
+        //Opened based on the notification, you must get the tracking that was passed on.

         Map<String, String> notificationData = (Map<String, Object>)data.getSerializableExtra("NOTIFICATION_USER_INFO");
         String deliveryId = (String)notificationData.get("deliveryId");